-After step 2, you can uninstall your iTunes completely on computer.
+After step 2, you can uninstall your iTunes completely on your computer.

 Step 4.
 Reinstall iTunes

-Go to Apple official website to download iTunes for Windows 10 or Windows 7, install and launch it on your computer.
+Go to Apple's official website to download iTunes for Windows 10 or Windows 7, and install and launch it on your computer.

 Step 5.
 Connect iPhone to PC

-Plug your iPhone to computer again, wait for while as the new Apple Mobile Device USB Driver will be installed.
-Then, make your iPhone trust the computer and the iPhone DCIM folder not showing on computer issue will be resolved.
+Plug your iPhone into the computer again, and wait for a while as the new Apple Mobile Device USB Driver will be installed.
+Then, make your iPhone trust the computer and the iPhone DCIM folder not showing on the computer issue will be resolved.

-Step 5.
-Turn off iCloud Photo Library or Opt out Optimize iPhone Storage.
+Method 5.
+Turn off iCloud Photo Library or Opt-out Optimize iPhone Storage

-Make sure that you didn't use iCloud Photo Library or Optimize iPhone Storage, otherwise your photos will be saved to iCloud instead of on your iPhone, and DCIM folder won't be able to read photos saved on iCloud.
-You can either turn off iCloud Photos, or if you don't want missing any pictures you can Go to iCloud settings > Photos > tap on Download and Keep Originals instead of Optimize iPhone Storage.
+Make sure that you didn't use iCloud Photo Library or Optimize iPhone Storage, otherwise, your photos will be saved to iCloud instead of on your iPhone, and the DCIM folder won't be able to read photos saved on iCloud.
+You can either turn off iCloud Photos or if you don't want to miss any pictures you can Go to iCloud settings > Photos > tap on Download and Keep Originals instead of Optimize iPhone Storage.

 Without iTunes, this iPhone photo manager can access photos in iPhone DCIM folder easily.
 No matter DCIM folder is empty on PC or not, it will display all of your iPhone photos including the recent deleted ones and the ones stored in iCloud.